UKCloud/documentation/articles/other/other-sco-free-trials.md

 Prior to your trial, you will be engaged by a Cloud Architect to identify the goals you are working towards, and to ensure that your trial meets them.

-Throughout the trial period, we will assign you a Customer Success Manager (CSM), who will provide support for any issues you may encounter or questions you may have.
+Throughout the trial period, we will assign you a Service Delivery Manager (SDM), who will provide support for any issues you may encounter or questions you may have.

 At the end of your free trial, you can seamlessly move to a billed service, leveraging any of the work you have already completed in the live trial environment.